awsdocs/amazon-s3-userguide/doc_source/aws-usage-report.md

   + The number of requests during the specified time period
   + The amount of data transferred
   + The amount of data stored in a given hour
-  + The amount of data associated with restorations from S3 Standard\-IA, S3 One Zone\-IA, S3 Glacier, or S3 Glacier Deep Archive storage
+  + The amount of data associated with restorations from S3 Standard\-IA, S3 One Zone\-IA, S3 Glacier Flexible Retrieval, or S3 Glacier Deep Archive storage

 **Tip**
 For detailed information about every request that Amazon S3 receives for your objects, turn on server access logging for your buckets\.
 For more information, see [Logging requests using server access logging](ServerLogs.md)\.